-With all that wall-to-wall socialising and partying that tends to happen at Christmas, you may be itching for a getaway in the New Year.
+With all that wall to wall socialising and partying that tends to happen at Christmas, you may be itching for a getaway in the New Year.
 And what better time than January to finally start ticking off some of those beautiful cities from your bucket list?
-From the cobbled streets of Copenhagen – home to hygge and all things cosy – to the bright lights of Las Vegas, here are ten of the best city breaks in January to consider right now…
+From the cobbled streets of Copenhagen – home to hygge and all things cosy – to the bright lights of Las Vegas, here are 10 of the best city breaks in January to consider right now…

 If you like the idea of seeing a different side to Italy (as opposed to the summertime version), January can be the best time to visit Rome.
 Temperatures tend to average around 8°C – which is significantly warmer than northern European cities – and the lack of crowds means you can soak up Rome’s ancient atmosphere at your own pace.
 You’ll be spoilt for choice when it comes to enjoying its history and architecture (pay a visit to the iconic Trevi Fountain, marvel at the Sistine Chapel and be sure to walk beside the Colosseum as the sun sets in the evening), and you’ll find that the pizza is among the best in Italy: try Pizza Florida or Pizzeria Romana al Taglio for steaming slices of this much-loved Italian dish.